XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 From version 18w35a you can find the file "hhsoj/config.json" then change the settings there
 ```
 {
-    "enableCPP11":true, //Whether to open cpp11 or not
+    "enableCPP11":true, //Whether to open cpp11 or cpp normal
     "windowsUsername":"", //the windows system username
-    "windowsPassword":"" //the windows system password
+    "windowsPassword":"", //the windows system password
+    "adminUsername":"admin", //the admin username
+    "adminPassword":"admin" //the admin password
 }
 ```